liamsennitt/applocker/README.md

 ### FilePublisherRule

-To create a file publisher AppLocker rule to allow or deny digitally signed files, a `applocker.conditions.FilePublisherCondition` must be created optionally specifying a `applocker.conditions.BinaryVersionRange`.
+To create a file publisher AppLocker rule to allow or deny digitally signed files, a `FilePublisherCondition` must be created optionally specifying a `BinaryVersionRange`.

-This condition can then be used to create a `applocker.rules.FilePublisherRule`.
+This condition can then be used to create a `FilePublisherRule`.

 ```python
 from applocker.conditions import BinaryVersionRange, FilePublisherCondition